jdheyburn/jdheyburn.co.uk/content/blog/automate-instance-hygiene-with-aws-ssm-1/index.md

 Take the **AWS-RunPatchBaseline** output on a Linux instance for example.
 It's pretty hefty, and so we lose a lot of context on what actually happened:

-TODO screenshot of linux task
+{{< figure src="truncated-command-output.png" link="truncated-command-output.png" class="center" alt="Log output of the patch event on a Linux instance, with the words Output Truncated at the end." >}}

 To combat this, maintenance windows allow you to dump command output to an S3 bucket, so that you can retrieve it later.
 In the last post we created an S3 bucket to store our SSM scripts (`aws_s3_bucket.script_bucket.arn`), we can reuse that bucket to keep our command logs.
 In order to do this there are some steps we need to take:

 1. The S3 bucket policy needs to permit the EC2 instance role `aws_iam_role.vm_base` to `s3:PutObject` on `"${aws_s3_bucket.script_bucket.arn}/ssm_output/*"`
     - `ssm_output/` is the directory/prefix in the S3 bucket where we will store the logs
 1. The KMS key used to encrypt objects in the target S3 bucket needs to permit instance role `aws_iam_role.vm_base` to `kms:GenerateDataKey`
 1. The instance role `aws_iam_role.vm_base` needs permissions to do the above on its respective side